 The tool which helps in visualizing the flow of events and how they authenticate back to the Epic is known as Storytelling.
-These are simply a list of items that need to be done in a project by creating chunks out of epic so that the team can pick up these chunks and deliver in a sprint period.
-Owned by Scrum Product Owner it is basically a to-do list.
-To make a large project successful, the idea is the break down it shippable pieces, by involving multiple teams.
+These are simply a list of items that need to be done in a project by creating chunks out of epic so that the team can pick up these chunks and deliver them in a sprint period.
+Owned by Scrum Product Owner, it is basically a to-do list.
+To make a large project successful, the idea is the break down its shippable pieces by involving multiple teams.

-User Story defined as project requirements that helps Scrum team members by giving information that how the final product will be like and helps in calculating the time of completion of the project.
+User Story is defined as project requirements that help Scrum team members by giving information that how the final product will be like and helps in calculating the time of completion of the project.

-- User stories must be short and summarised in easy language so that it can be understood by team members.
+- User stories must be short and summarised in easy language so that they can be understood by team members.

 - The user story can be written by anyone, although it is owned by the Product Owner.

-- To make the customer understand about the final product, user stories are expressed in plain language.
+- To make the customer understand the final product, user stories are expressed in plain language.

 - User stories are the most important part of Scrum, as they act as the ladder to complete the sprint.